gauravgoyal5/DownloadArticlePageWebpart/README.md

 ## Features

 This webpart has a button called 'Download'.
-The webpart is supposed to placed on the News Article page.
+The webpart is supposed to be placed on the News Article page.
-On click of the button, it extracts article information from 'CanvasContent1', removes unwanted details and exports as pdf.
+On click of the button, it extracts article information from 'CanvasContent1', removes unwanted details using REGEX and exports as pdf.